h12w/gspec/README.md

 Understand GSpec
 ----------------
-It is useful to understand the internals of GSpec to extend it according to specific need.

 ###Test organization
 GSpec tests are defined in a top level function of signature core.TestFunc.
 ```go
 type TestFunc func(S)
 ```
 S is an interface that provides methods for defining nested test groups and reporting test errors.